Frequently Asked Questions

 Will our wages and benefits be frozen after APPs win but before a contract?

-• The hospital must maintain the status quo, which means they cannot make drastic cuts AND if they always give a raise or step increase at a certain time, they must continue doing so, For example, at Sparrow Home Care, management attempted to not give annual raises while they were bargaining their first contract.
+- The hospital must maintain the status quo, which means they cannot make drastic cuts AND if they always give a raise or step increase at a certain time, they should legally continue doing so.
+For example, when Sparrow Home Care was bargaining their first contract, management attempted to not give annual raises.
 Union members pushed back and management agreed they were wrong and gave everyone their normal raises.

 What can we expect from the hospital management?